 RANGE & HABITAT

-Dull oregon grape is found from southwest B.C. and Vancouver Island all the way to northern California.
+Oregon grape is found from southwest B.C. and Vancouver Island all the way to northern California.
 It likes both dry and moist areas and is often found growing under douglas fir trees.
 In B.C. this plant is found in the Georgia Depression ecoprovince.

 The yellow flowers appear in early spring and ripen into blue berries that look like they are covered in a white powder.